lexibank/tlopo/out/vol3/chapter11.md

 ### 3.4.
 Mangifera spp., mango (Anacardiaceae)

 We cannot be completely sure of the original referents of the five mango terms reconstructed below.
 When Austronesian speakers arrived in the Bismarcks, they encountered the fibrous and ill-tasting indigenous mangoes Mangifera minor and M. foetida.
-The sweet-tasting M . indica, the species widely consumed today, arrived with Europeans after about 1870 ([Bourke forthcoming](../references.md#source-Bourkeforthcoming)).
+The sweet-tasting M. indica, the species widely consumed today, arrived with Europeans after about 1870 ([Bourke forthcoming](../references.md#source-Bourkeforthcoming)).

 It is possible that PMP &ast;pahuq referred 1co M. indica and PMP &ast;wai to other Mangifera species (ACD ).
 I have found only two refiexe:s of PMP &ast;pahuq in Oceanic languags, namely Vitu vau and Bola vao.
 Vitu (in the French Islands, north of New Britain) is among the most conservative of Oceanic languages, and has remained quite isolated at least since early in the spread of the Western Oceanic dialect network.
 Bola is close by on New Britain.
 One may infer that &ast;pau(q) occurred in POc, but not with the gloss 'M. indica'.
 It was replaced at a very early stage by &ast;wai, as this was the appropriate term for the indigenous (non-indica) species, with &ast;wai-wai perhaps denoting wild varieties (§7.2).
 The species M. minor was specifically designated by POc &ast;koRa.